isaacsto/CNGame/README.md

 ## Goals and Scope

-The goal of this game is to provide an engaging and appealing way to educate potential leads about CBS services, while providing a streamlined and intuitive interface for users to seek more information, navigate to the free estimate page, or share their experience on social media.
+The goal of this game is to provide an engaging way to educate potential leads about CBS services, while providing a streamlined and intuitive interface for users to seek more information, navigate to the free estimate page, or share their experience on social media.

 ## How to Play